What Is a Lemon Car: Definition And Laws

 You will need to notify the dealership and manufacturer immediately if you have a problem with your new car because all lemon laws have a required time period for bringing a claim.
 You should also keep precise records of your notifications and records for repairs that the dealership has attempted.
 You will need to prove that your car meets the requirements to be classified as a lemon.

-What Happens If My Car is a Lemon?
+What To Do If Your Car Is a Lemon?

 If your car has a substantial defect that cannot be repaired after a reasonable number of attempts, then you should be able to get a refund or a replacement vehicle from the manufacturer, as long as you act within the required time.